The Base Change Of Fundamental Group Schemes: Preliminaries

-\begin{Lemma}[\cite{Mil12}, Chapter VIII, Proposition 10.2] Let $k$ be a field, $G$ an affine group scheme over $k$, $(V, \rho)\in \Rep_k^f(G)$.
+\begin{Lemma}[{\cite[Chapter VIII, Proposition 10.2]{Mil12}}] Let $k$ be a field, $G$ an affine group scheme over $k$, $(V, \rho)\in \Rep_k^f(G)$.
 Then $V$ embeds into a finite sum of copies of the regular representation, i.e. there exists integer $n>0$ and a $G$-invariant homomorphism $V\hookrightarrow k[G]^{\oplus n}$ where $k[G]$ is the regular representation. \end{Lemma}

 \begin{Lemma} Let $k$ be a field, $K/k$ a field extension, $G$ an affine group scheme over $k$.
 For any $V\in\Rep_K^f(G_K)$, there exists $W\in\Rep_k^f(G)$ such that $V\hookrightarrow W\otimes_k K$ in $\Rep_K^f(G_K)$. \end{Lemma}